-With MoneyPark you benefit form a free property valuation when buying or selling a property, either directly online or through our experienced advisors.Valuate a property now
+With MoneyPark you benefit form a free property valuation when buying or selling a property.Valuate a property now

 Property valuation for buyers

 For laymen it is quite difficult to properly estimate the value of a property.
 You don't want to pay too much for the property, using more financial resources than necessary.
 But if you hesitate too long because you are not sure whether the purchase price is justified, someone else could snatch away your dream house.
 A property valuation provides you with a reliable price indication of a property, thus facilitating the purchase decision.

 Benefit from a free property valuation before buying your dream house.

 There are many possible reasons for selling a property: your private or professional situation may have changed or you found a new property that you plan to move into.
 In any case it is helpful to get a neutral impression of the value of the property before starting the actual sales process.
 A property valuation is a great opportunity to do so.

 When selling a property, our free property valuation provides you with a realistic indication of the price that you can ask for.